GPS Tracking Laws By State in 2025

 North Dakota

 North Dakota has a stalking law, code 12.1-17-07.1, that prevents a person from using a GPS or other tracking device that would cause someone to feel intimidated or harassed with no legitimate purpose.
+As such, businesses should be able to implement GPS tracking without fear of falling foul of these regulations, provided tracking only occurs during business hours and doesn’t overstretch into employees’ personal, non-work lives.

 Ohio

 Ohio section 2903.211, the state’s menacing by stalking law, addresses conduct that leads someone to fear they’ll be harmed, including by electronic means.
-However, its not explicitly clear if this includes GPS tracking devices.
+However, it’s not explicitly clear if this includes GPS tracking devices.

 Oklahoma